 Bastille Day celebrates the storming of the Bastille on July 14, 1789.
 The Bastille was a fortress in Paris used as a prison.
 At the time, it was a symbol of the oppression French citizens suffered under the rule of Louis XVI.
 Many prisoners held in the Bastille had been imprisoned by the king under orders that could not be appealed.

-Those who stormed the Bastille that day got hold of ammunition and gunpowder, and released a few prisoners.
+Those who stormed the Bastille that day obtained ammunition, gunpowder, and the release of a few prisoners.
 Its importance, though, was largely symbolic, as it represented to many the uprising of the new French nation that wanted to be free of the absolute power and oppression of the king.

 One year later, on July 14, 1790, the Fête de la Fédération was a huge feast that was held as an official event to celebrate the uprising that had occurred the year before.
 The storming of the Bastille was seen as the start of the French Revolution.
 Having established a new government by the people with separation of powers, the newly-free French were ready to celebrate!